Sineware/sinewarebot/README.md

 ```
 A ".env" file can be used to set these when running locally.

-### Docker
-A Docker image is available at: https://hub.docker.com/repository/docker/bsscc/bot (Be sure to set the environment variables!)

 #### Deploying with Docker
 BSSCCBot requires Microsoft SQL Server.
 The recommended way to deploy using docker is by using docker-compose, which
 will automatically setup a BSSCCBot container and MS SQL Server container, linked with a network.